Hindu iconography: Swastika

-Swastika is a symbol connoting general auspiciousness, or a sign of prosperity or favor.
+Swastika is a symbol connoting general auspiciousness, or a sign of prosperity or favour.
 This is so most naturally with astronomy as Ursa Major circumscribes Polaris in each 360 degrees.
 As an esoterica, the implication of the symbol is that of eternity; that is, "it is this way, it has always been this way, and it will always be this way."
 Just as Solaris' and Luna's circuits imply an eternally infinite system, so too, does the entire zodiac.

 It may represent purity of soul, truth, and stability or, alternatively, Surya, the sun.
 Its rotation in four directions has been used to represent many ideas, but primarily describes the four directions, the four Vedas and their harmonious whole.
 Its use in Hinduism dates back to ancient times, however the earliest records of swastikas were imprinted on pottery from central Mesopotamia and at Susa in western Iran in 4000 B.C.